-Case 2: When the ignition switch is faulty and to be replaced.
+Case 2: When the ignition switch is faulty and has to be replaced.

 - Prepare a new ignition switch [A] and two new user keys [B]. - OThese parts are available as a set.
-Prepare the current master key [C].
+Prepare the current registered user key [C].

-Ignition Switch and Immobilizer Antenna (see Immobilizer System Parts Replacement)
+Ignition Switch (see Immobilizer System Parts Replacement)